LibrePDF/OpenPDF/openpdf-renderer/README.md

   DeviceCMYK streams (CMYK approximated to sRGB on the fly).
 8-bit Indexed color images are expanded through their palette into the base color space (DeviceGray / DeviceRGB / DeviceCMYK).
-- An image's `/SMask` (soft mask, PDF §11.6.5.3) is decoded as an 8-bit DeviceGray alpha channel and composited onto it &mdash; the mechanism behind transparent-background PNGs (logos, product photos, ...) embedded in a PDF.
-  The soft mask may be JPEG/JPX, Flate-decoded or uncompressed, and its own `/Width`/`/Height` need not match the base image (resampled with nearest- neighbor when they differ). `/Mask` (stencil / color-key masking) is not yet supported.

 Text rendering: for each `Tf`-selected font, the renderer pulls the embedded font program (`FontFile2`/`FontFile3`/`FontFile`) out of the